kerlonr/kerlonr/README.md

 <div align="center">
 <h1> What's Up!
 I'm Kerlon 🖖
-<h3> 🌟 A Frontend focused Web Developer building the Frontend of Websites and Web Applications that leads to the success of the overall product!
+<h3> 🌟 An IoT enthusiast and automation trainee with a passion for innovative solutions, seamlessly integrating 3D printing technology to drive cutting-edge advancements.

 ---